This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Get Matched with a Leading Birth Injury Attorney in Your Area

 First, understand that there is a time limit on lawsuits.
-You can’t wait for ten years and then go after your former doctor or a hospital.
-In Alaska, the statute of limitations is two years, either from the time of the actual malpractice incident or from the time you could reasonably figure out it occurred.[1]
+In Alaska, the statute of limitations is two years, either from the time of the actual malpractice incident or from the time you could reasonably figure out it occurred.

 Work with Your Lawyer to File a Complaint

-The first step in the actual process of filing your medical malpractice lawsuit is sending a complaint to notify the defendants of the legal action you’re taking.
+The first step in filing your medical malpractice lawsuit is sending a complaint to notify the defendants of the legal action you’re taking.
 This outlines what you believe happened to your child and how each defendant (if there is more than one) was involved.

 Your lawyer will make the filing, but you must provide them with all the medical records.